 b) Perform the Basic Access procedure as defined in 9.3.4.2.

 c) Send a probe request to the broadcast destination address, with the SSID and BSSID from the MLME-SCAN.request primitive.
-When the SSID List is present in the MLME-SCAN.request primitive, send one or more probe request frames, each with an SSID indicated in the SSID List and the BSSID from the MLME-SCAN.request primitive.
+When the SSID List is present in the MLME-SCAN.request primitive, send one or more Probe Request frames, each with an SSID indicated in the SSID List and the BSSID from the MLME-SCAN.request primitive.

-d) Set to 0 and start a ProbeTimer.
+d) Set a ProbeTimer to 0 and start the ProbeTimer.

-e) If PHY-CCA.indication (busy) primitive has not been detected before the ProbeTimer reaches MinChannelTime, then set NAV to 0 and scan the next channel, else when ProbeTimer reaches MaxChannelTime, process all received probe responses.Set NAV to 0 and scan the next channel.
+e) If PHY-CCA.indication (busy) primitive has not been detected before the ProbeTimer reaches MinChannelTime, then set NAV to 0 and scan the next channel, else the MLME shall issue MLME-SCAN.received primitive with the BSSDescriptionSet containing information of the AP when Probe Response or Beacon frame is received from the AP for the first time.
+When ProbeTimer reaches MaxChannelTime set NAV to 0 and scan the next channel.

 See Figures 10-ai1 and 10-3.

-Figure 10-3—Probe response
+Figure 10-ai1—Example of active scanning process when Probe Request frame is addressed to individual address.

+Figure 10-3—Example of active scanning process when Probe Request frame is addressed to broadcast address.

 When all channels in the ChannelList have been scanned, the MLME shall issue an MLME-SCAN.confirm primitive with the BSSDescriptionSet containing all of the information gathered during the scan.